• Skip to primary navigation

 Pro: You can easily access items when you need them.

-Con: If you don't keep it covered with a curtain, it will get dusty and it can get messy easily.
+Con: If you don't cover it with a curtain, it will get dusty and messy easily.

 Under the Bed Storage for Books: